MinecraftForge/Documentation/docs/blocks/interaction.md

 #### Return Value

-`ActionResultType` is the result right clicking, see example usages below. `ActionResultType.SUCCESS` means the right click action was successful. `ActionResultType.CONSUME` means that the right click action was consumed. `ActionResultType.PASS` is the default behavior, for when the block has no right click behavior, and allows something else to handle the right click. `ActionResultType.FAIL` means that the action failed.
+`ActionResultType` is the result right clicking, see example usages below. `ActionResultType#SUCCESS` means the right click action was successful. `ActionResultType#CONSUME` means that the right click action was consumed. `ActionResultType#PASS` is the default behavior, for when the block has no right click behavior, and allows something else to handle the right click. `ActionResultType#FAIL` means that the action failed.

 | Enum Value |                           Example Usage                          |
 |:----------:|:----------------------------------------------------------------:|